RonakReyhani/MusicalJoyBells/Docs/Instructions.md

 ### AWS Resources:

-- Lambda on edge device that publishes two messages to MQTT topic when diagnoses a motion.
+- Lambda on edge device that publishes two messages.
+One to MQTT topic when diagnoses a motion. and another one to notify the host with text message.

 ```py
 import RPi.GPIO as GPIO